 Here in Rochester you’ll find a wide variety of one-time and ongoing kid classes, lessons, leagues (competitive and recreational), clubs, volunteer opportunities, and more including: swimming, karate, dance, music, Scouts, theater, sports, archery, ice skating, bowling, art, and more.

-Year round, Prairie Walls Climbing Gym offers Kids Club (Fridays, 5 p.m. to 7 p.m.) and Parent/Child Class (Saturdays, 2 p.m. to 4 p.m. and Tuesdays, 6 p.m. to 8 p.m.).
-Both offer the opportunity to learn/enjoy indoor rock climbing in a safe, supervised environment.
-Rental equipment is available onsite and is most often included in the club/class price.
+Year round, Prairie Walls Climbing Gym offers Kids Club (Fridays, 5 p.m. to 7 p.m.) and Parent/Child Class (Saturdays, 2 p.m. to 4 p.m. and Tuesdays, 6 p.m. to 8 p.m.), as well as a variety of classes for kids ages 4 to 15 (Rockhoppers, 1st Ascent, 2nd Ascent).

 Rochester Figure Skating Club offers Learn2Skate lessons (figure, hockey, synchronized) for all ages (preschoolers through adult) and skill levels (beginners through advanced).
 Lessons take place year round inside the Recreation Center, 21 Elton Hills Drive.
 Skates available to rent for a small fee.

 Coyote Creek Gun & Archery offers archery classes for kids.
 They can furnish the bow and arrows if your child doesn’t have them.

 Rochester Tennis Connection offers tennis instruction for ages 4 through adult.
 Group lessons are offered all year through our indoor site (Country Club Rd – 6 courts) and outdoor site (Kutzky Park).
 Rackets available for use during lessons at no charge.
 Many youth levels are offered from Tiny Swingers (4-6yrs) – Excellence (our high school players).
 Parents are encouraged to play with their children on Family Day (Sundays) at a reduced rate.
 Summer camps available.